adap/flower/doc/source/quickstart_mxnet.rst

     from mxnet import autograd as ag
     import mxnet.ndarray as F

-In addition, we define the device allocation in MXNet with:
+In addition, define the device allocation in MXNet with:

 .. code-block:: python